How to prioritise your workload at your Start-up.

 Not only do you have the added task of finding someone to delegate to and getting them up to speed, but you're having to relinquish control over certain aspect of your business.

-Yet some tasks are obvious candidates for outsourcing, and new business owners should consider outsourcing tasks like opens in new window bookkeeping, filing accounts, and activities such as social media opens in new window updates as soon as budget allows.
+Yet some tasks are obvious candidates for outsourcing, and new business owners should look to outsource bookkeeping, filing and activities such as social media updates as soon as budget allows.

 8. Avoid distractions